 You may need to take 2 weeks to wean yourself completely off pumping after feedings; slower and gradual is always better.
 That's because you'll want to make sure your baby is able to "drive" the supply on his own and he isn't doing well only because you've been keeping the supply up from pumping.

 As we mentioned above, every mother and baby is different.
 Some moms can rely solely on their own milk they pumped for supplementation, while others will need to use formula.
-To learn more about the different scenarios with this Care Plan, read What to Expect When Following the Care Plan.

 Tips for success: